Learning Behavior Specialist I Endorsement

 *Note: This program requires four courses (Illinois State Board of Education).
 However, you have likely earned credit for the fourth course, EDU 323/EDGSP 413: Survey of Students with Exceptionalities in your initial teacher licensure.
 SXU will evaluate your transcript to verify completion of this course.

 The Learning Behavior Specialist (LBS I) endorsement prepares teachers who already hold an Illinois PEL (Professional Educator License) to teach students with disabilities.
-This endorsement is designed for pre-K-12 teachers but will be limited to the grade level of your existing PEL.
+This endorsement is designed for K-12 teachers; the LBS I endorsement is issued for Kindergarten through age 21.

 Want to know more about graduate programs at Saint Xavier University?
 Please fill out the form below!